Invasive Fruit Fly Pests in Africa

 Map showing countries in Africa from which B. latifrons is reported (based upon records in Mwatawala et al., 2006 and unpublished records of specimens in collection of ICIPE)

 Bactrocera zonata occurs in two regions in Africa.
 Firstly, it is reported from some of the islands in the Indian Ocean (Mauritius and Réunion).
 Secondly it is found in northern Africa (Egypt and Libya) and from a number of countries on the Arabian Peninsula: Oman, Saudi Arabia; United Arab Emirates and Yemen.
-Presently, it is not reported from the Afrotropical mainland below the Sahara.
+Recently it has been reported from Gezira region in Sudan (Salah et al., 2012) which indicates a southward spread and potential risk for Sub-Saharan region.

 Map showing countries in Africa and Arabian Peninsula from which B. zonata is reported (based upon records in White, 2006 and references therein).